JayChase/angular2-useful-swiper/readme.md

 <button (click)="usefulSwiper.swiper.createLoop()">loop</button>
 ```

-To access the swiper instance and all of it's properties and methods use a viewchild.
+To access the swiper instance and all of it's properties, methods and events use a viewchild.

 ```typescript